Travis Scott, Morgan Wallen hit Billboard Music Awards stage

 Taylor Swift – who has the second most-ever award show wins with 29 – won four awards.
 Bad Bunny received two wins while R&B duo Silk Sonic, comprised of Bruno Mars and Anderson .Paak, won their first-ever award for top R&B song for “Leave the Door Open.”

+Amariyanna Copeny showed some nervousness after receiving the Changemaker Award for her community efforts in the Flint water crisis that began in 2014.
+The now 14-year-old Copeny, known as Little Miss Flint, often burst into laughter while reading the teleprompter on stage.

+“I don’t do the work for accolades and clout,” Copeny said.
+“I do it for the kids back home in Flint that are still being poisoned by the water,” she continued.
+She was presented the award by Teyana Taylor.

-Becky G, who released the album “Esquemas” on Friday, performed her hit song “MAMIII,” which topped the Billboard’s Hot Latin Songs chart.
+Becky G, who released the album “Esquemas” on Friday, performed “Baile Con Mi Ex” and her hit song “MAMIII,” which topped the Billboard’s Hot Latin Songs chart.
 Ed Sheeran delivered a remote performance from Northern Ireland, where he is on tour.

 Other acts who took the stage include Miranda Lambert, Meghan Thee Stallion and Grammy Awards darlings Silk Sonic.